sarahpenfield/EmergencyVehicleDataAcquisition/README.md

 #### Light

 As shown in the table above, the light sensor has both a digital and an analog output.
 We used the analog output in conjuction with the ADC described below in our project.
 This sensor works using the photoresistors onboard and sensing the change in ambient lighting based on the threshold.
 A series of resistance electrical signals is conveyed once this is detected.
 The photoresistors contain semicondutors, which when struck by light, allow electrons in the material to enter the conductance band.
 This causes a drop in the resistance, with higher intensities of light meaning a greater drop in resistance.
 Low light conditions with mean the sensor will output a high resistance.
 This resistance can then be converted into intensity using a known conversion formula.
+(Keim)

 #### Sound

 The sound sensor only has an analog output, showing LOW when the sound detected is above the threshold and HIGH when the sound is below the threshold (or not detected).
 When the sensitivity of the sensor is increased, it takes less sound to trigger a LOW, or sound detected, output.
+(Banggod)

 #### Distance